-So, you’ve heard that clary sage is great for women’s health, especially hormones.
-And now you’d like to learn more about its benefits and uses.
+So, you’ve heard that clary sage may help with hormonal imbalance and you’d like to learn more about it.
 Well, you’re in the right place because this article is going to cover the ins and outs of how to use clary sage oil for hormone balance.

-Research indicates that clary sage is a versatile oil that can regulate hormones like cortisol and estrogen, as well as lower inflammation.
-As a result of its anti-inflammatory properties, clary sage can also be helpful for menstrual cramps and other symptoms of hormonal imbalance.
+Research indicates that clary sage is a versatile oil that may regulate hormones like cortisol and estrogen, as well as lower inflammation.
+As a result of its anti-inflammatory properties, clary sage may also be helpful for menstrual cramps and other symptoms of hormonal imbalance.

 In this article, we’re going to dive deeper into all those benefits, and you will also get tips on:

 - how to dilute and apply clary sage oil.

 - clary sage blends that you can use.

 - where to purchase clary sage oil